Leaseweb/LswMemcacheBundle/README.md

 ### Considerations

-LswMemcacheBundle uses the 'memcached' php object (client) not the older 'memcache' php object.
+LswMemcacheBundle uses the 'memcached' PHP extension (client) not the older 'memcache' PHP extension.
 For a comparison of the available clients see: http://code.google.com/p/memcached/wiki/PHPClientComparison

 ### Known issues